-Step 2: Remove existing baseboard molding.
-Use the pry bar to remove baseboard from the wall and set the pieces aside for reinstallation.
+Remove existing baseboard molding.
+Use the pry bar to remove baseboard from the wall; set the pieces aside for reinstallation.
 Floating laminate planks (the kind used in this project) should be installed over a hard, smooth surface, such as vinyl.
-Remove damaged flooring to reveal the subfloor.
+If existing flooring is damaged, remove it to reveal the subfloor.

-Step 3: Install the underlayment to your floating laminate floor.
+Install the underlayment to your floating laminate floor.
 Clear the floor of staples, nails, and other debris.
 Roll out the underlayment.
 Do not overlap adjoining strips.
 Use the utility knife to cut pieces as needed.
-The foam underlayment deadens sound and helps the floor feel more resilient.
+The foam underlayment deadens sound and helps the floor feel more resilient and durable.

-Step 4: Plan the layout.
 To decide which direction to lay the planks, consider which wall is the longest and straightest.
 Avoid a narrow strip against the focal-point wall.
 Planks in the last row should be at least 2 inches wide.
 Figure on a 1/4-inch gap at each wall.
-Note it: If the last row will be less than 2 inches wide, add that width to the width of a full plank and divide by 2.
+Note: If the last row will be less than 2 inches wide, add that width to the width of a full plank and divide by 2.
 Cut planks in the first and last rows to this width.

-Step 6: Leave an expansion gap.
-Wedge the space chips that come with your installation kit between the wall and the planks to leave an expansion gap of 1/4 inch.
+Laminate wood flooring kits come with space chips.
+Wedge these between the wall and the planks to leave an expansion gap of 1/4 inch.
 The won't be visible once the baseboard is attached.

-Step 7: Install the first row.
 Install the planks with the tongue side facing the wall (some manufacturers recommend you cut off the tongue edge of planks that face walls).
 Connect one plank to another by connecting the tongues and grooves.
 You may be able to snugly connect the planks by hand, or you may need to use a pull bar from the installation kit and a hammer to pull them together or a tapping block to tap the joints together.
-Cut the last plank in the row to length (save the scrap if it's at least 12 inches long).
+Cut the last plank in the row to length (save the scraps if they're at least 12 inches long).

-Step 8: Install additional rows.
+Install additional rows.
 As you snap on new rows, stagger the seams at least 12 inches in adjoining rows, much like you'd see on a wood plank wall or a brick wall.
 You often can start a new row with the scrap from the plank you cut to end the previous row.